 We performed a comparison between OpenText Documentum and OpenText Extended ECM based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is that the documents are kept secure."
+Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product is tamper-proof and enables us to return to the document source, which is helpful in legal issues."

 "The most valuable feature is that it's a central repository for everything, whether it's videos, documents, Excel sheets, etc."